lifeitech/lifeitech.github.io/_tabs/notes.md

                           bottom=false
                           %}

-## Some Discussions of Set Theory
+## An Introduction to Set Theory

 In this article,  we give a quick introduction to set theory.
 Section 1 contains a review of algebra of sets, functions, and power sets.
 Section 2 discusses Russell’s paradox, following which we mention the axiom of specification in ZFC set theory.
 Sections 3 is on countability and uncountability of sets.
-There we prove basic properties of countable sets, and then give a discussion of the Continuum Hypothesis.
+We prove basic properties of countable sets, and then give a discussion of the Continuum Hypothesis.

 {% include pdf-block.html abbr="set"
                           filename="set-theory.pdf"
-                          title="Some Discussions of Set Theory"
+                          title="An Introduction to Set Theory"
                           thumbnails = "2, 5, 10"
                           bottom=true
                           %}